csiro-data-school/sql-intro/_episodes/02-select.md

 > ~~~
 > {: .output}
 >
-> If you get the same output, you can run
+> If you get the same output, you're in place to run
 >
 > ~~~
 > $ sqlite3 survey.db